First US service member dies from coronavirus

-(CNN) — The first US service member has died from the novel coronavirus, the US military announced on Monday.
+The first US service member has died from Covid-19, the US military announced on Monday.

-“Today is a sad day for the Department of Defense as we have lost our first American service member — active, reserve or Guard — to Coronavirus,” Secretary of Defense Mark Esper said in the statement, which was released before Lengyel identified Hickok.
+“Today is a sad day for the Department of Defense as we have lost our first American service member — active, reserve or Guard — to Coronavirus,” Secretary of Defense Mark Esper said in the statement.

 “This is a stinging loss for our military community, and our condolences go out to his family, friends, civilian co-workers and the entire National Guard community.
 The news of this loss strengthens our resolve to work ever more closely with our interagency partners to stop the spread of COVID-19.”